Determinantal equations for secant varieties and the Eisenbud-Koh-Stillman conjecture: Introduction

 for all $r\leq r_0(d, e)$.
 Moreover $r_0$ tends to infinity as $d,e \ra\infty$. \end{conjecture}

 Conjecture \ref{EKSconj} was proved set-theoretically in the case $C$ is a smooth curve in \cite{MR1272376}, and scheme-theoretically for smooth curves in \cite{Ginensky}.
-In fact, sharp bounds on $d,e$ were given in terms of genus of the curve.
+Moreover, sharp bounds on $d,e$ were given in terms of the genus of the curve.
 Theorem~\ref{eisfalsesing} provides counter-examples to Conjecture~\ref{EKSconj} for singular varieties.

-To relate Conjecture \ref{EKSconj} to the begining paragraph of this subsection, take $C\subset \PP V$, $L_1=L_2=\cO_{C}(1)$ and $r=1$.
-More generally, if $r\ge 1$, then $W \subset S^{d+e}V\subset S^dV\ot S^e V$ and the corresponding equations are the so called, {\it symmetric flattenings} or {\it catalecticant minors} studied first by Sylvester, see \cite{MR1735271} for a history.
+To relate Conjecture \ref{EKSconj} to the first paragraph of this subsection, take $C\subset \PP V$, $L_1=L_2=\cO_{C}(1)$ and $r=1$.
+More generally, if $r\ge 1$, then $W \subset S^{d+e}V\subset S^dV\ot S^e V$ and the corresponding equations are the so called {\it symmetric flattenings} or {\it catalecticant minors} studied first by Sylvester, see \cite{MR1735271} for a history.

-Conjecture \ref{EKSconj} was generalized to higher dimensions by D. Eisenbud in the form of a question:
+Conjecture \ref{EKSconj} was generalized to higher dimensions by D.~Eisenbud in the form of a question: